 Definition

 Splice-in is the act of adding fresh on-chain bitcoin to an already-open Lightning channel using one cooperative transaction, while the channel stays alive.
-Before splicing, the only way to grow a channel was to close it and open a larger one, which cost two on-chain transactions, paused the channel, and reset its history.
-Splice-in folds new UTXOs into the existing funding output so capacity increases without the channel ever going offline.
+Before splicing, the only way to grow a channel was to close it and open a larger one, which cost two on-chain transactions, paused the channel for the duration, and reset its operating history.
+Splice-in folds new UTXOs into the existing funding output so capacity increases without the channel ever going offline — the Lightning equivalent of renovating a room without moving out of the house.

 One transaction, no downtime

 Both peers cooperatively build a transaction that spends the current funding output plus the new inputs, producing a new, larger funding output that the channel immediately continues from.
-Off-chain balances and the channel's operating history carry over, so payments can resume as soon as the splice is broadcast, often before it even confirms in implementations that support unconfirmed-spend chaining.
+Off-chain balances and the channel's operating history carry over, so payments can resume as soon as the splice is broadcast — often before it even confirms, in implementations that support chaining onto the unconfirmed new funding output.
+During the window before confirmation, the peers track both the old and new channel states so that either outcome on-chain leaves them safe; once the splice transaction confirms to sufficient depth, the old funding output is history and the enlarged channel is the only reality.
+Because the splice spends the existing funding UTXO, it also composes naturally: the same transaction can add funds, and other inputs and outputs can ride along.

 Why operators use it

 Splice-in is how a routing node tops up outbound liquidity on a profitable channel, or how a merchant adds capacity to a channel that is performing well, all without the fee and downtime penalty of close-and-reopen.
-It also avoids fragmenting funds across many small channels, keeping capital concentrated where it earns routing fees.
+It also avoids fragmenting funds across many small channels: instead of opening a second channel to the same peer — which splits capital, doubles on-chain footprint, and worsens routing — the operator deepens the channel that is already earning.
+Fewer, larger, well-placed channels are generally better for the network's routing topology, and splicing is the tool that makes growing them cheap.

-Splice-in is the capacity-increasing half of channel splicing; its counterpart for withdrawing funds is covered in our splice-out entry, and both operate on the underlying payment channel funding output.
+Splice-in is the capacity-increasing half of channel splicing; its counterpart for withdrawing funds on-chain without closing — paying a bill straight out of channel capital — is covered in our splice-out entry.
+Both operate on the underlying payment channel funding output, and together they make Lightning channels durable, resizable infrastructure rather than disposable containers.

 In Simple Terms